Wednesday, August 6, 2014

 "If your buddy doesn't have a throw bag, give him yours," said the River Store's Gigi McBee, "In case you need it."

 That was good advice, I thought looking out over the South Fork of the American River.
 The river was running fast.
-Kayaks and rafts kept coming by, bouncing in the pillow of waves just up stream from Henningsen Lotus Park.
-Smiles and fun were the order of day.
+Kayaks and rafts kept coming by, bouncing in the pillow of waves just upstream from Henningsen Lotus Park.
+Smiles and fun were the order of the day.
 But, rivers are like that.
-Your friend one day....
+Your friend one day...
 Over your head and gasping for air the next.
-Its good to be ready for whatever it dishes out.
+It's good to be ready for whatever it dishes out.

-I dove into the current and was washed down stream quickly.
+I dove into the current and was washed downstream quickly.
 The chilly water took my breath away as swam through the rapid to the eddy.
 I took a quick breath and oriented myself before continuing across.
-Misjudging the speed of water I was quickly being carried way from the group.
+Misjudging the speed of water I was quickly being carried away from the group.

 "Rope!" was called from shore.

-The skills taught that weekend were invaluable.
+The skills taught that weekend was invaluable.
 Always have a rescue bag handy, and practice using it.
-Also make sure the folks you boat with have them too.
+Also, make sure the folks you boat with have them too.
 The life that gets saved could be yours.

 The River Store offers a variety of clinics and workshops throughout the paddling season.
 For more information, visit them online at www.theriverstore.com